Meghashyam85/jenkins/README.md

-Hello World war file This is new CI CD change from developer!
+Hi World war file This is new CI CD change from developer!
 (WAR-style) new jenkins pipeline job created
 ===============